tap349/tap349.github.io/_posts/2016-01-22-pinboard-tags.md

      but not structured as a book
   4. many courses but not mooc
 - **mooc** - many courses, mooc
+- **resources** - list of anything listed above about specific topic

 ### tags related to code style